jeremythai01/End-to-End-ML-Tutorial/README.md

 ![Dash](assets/images/dash.png)

-All of the components are stored as Docker images in [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) repositories so that [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) can run the code.
+All of the components are stored as Docker images in [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) repositories so that they can be deployed to [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
 The whole pipeline is orchestrated and scheduled using [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) and [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) (logs are included).

 ## Pre-requisites & Setup